Discover how Google Ads works and leverage the paid marketing channel’s power to promote your marketing campaigns

 We’ll discuss the basics of the two networks separately throughout the guide.

-Google AdWords Search Network
+Google Search Ads 360

-When a user types in a search query the first thing they see on the search result page are PPC ads.
+When a user types in a search query, the first thing they see on the search results page are PPC ads.
 The following are the ads Google generated for the search phrase – ‘time management tools:

 The ads and the organic search results appear almost similar with the exception of the ‘ad’ tag so as not to cause banner blindness in users:

-How Does Google AdWords Work?
+How does Google Ads Work?

 What’s important to note here is that keywords are not really search queries.
-Referring back to the time management tool example—specific keywords such as ‘time management tools’ may be entered into the auction for a large number of search queries, such as ‘Saas tools for time management’ or ‘Tools to save time’.
+Referring back to the time management tool example—specific keywords such as ‘time management tools’ may be entered into the auction for a large number of search queries, such as ‘Saas tools for time management or ‘Tools to save time”.

-Google enters the keyword from your account that it deems the most relevant to the auction with the maximum bid you’ve set along with the specific ad, and this is what the user sees.
+Google enters the keyword from your account that it deems the most relevant into the auction with the maximum bid you’ve set along with the specific ad, and this is what the user sees.

 Where your ad appears on the search results page – the Ad Rank is key to getting more clicks.